The modern world is fraught with terrifying dangers lurking beneath its civilized surface.

 This is your ultimate guide to getting away unharmed when all hell breaks loose.

 Cade Courtley does not restrict himself to a particular type of emergency so you will get life-saving tips on surviving a terrorist strike, extreme floods, robbers, wild animals and many more.

 He ensures that all the survival secrets reach the reader in an intuitive and comprehensive fashion.

-The central message of the book and the one that Cade Courtley repeatedly emphasizes is, “Be a survivor – not a statistic!”
+The central message of this ultimate survival book and the one that Cade Courtley repeatedly emphasizes is, “Be a survivor – not a statistic!”